-Infectious arthritis, also called septic arthritis, is an infection in a joint that causes arthritis-like symptoms.
-It is a type of inflammatory arthritis but much more severe.
+Infectious arthritis, also called septic arthritis, involves a sudden, severe infection of a joint.
+It is a type of inflammatory arthritis that can cause swelling, pain, and tissue damage.

-In this article, we look at the symptoms, causes, treatment, and recovery of infectious arthritis, and how this condition differs from another form of arthritis called reactive arthritis.
+In this article, we look at the symptoms, causes, treatments, and recovery process.
+We also describe how infectious arthritis differs from reactive arthritis.

 The bacteria typically reach the joint through the bloodstream.

-Like other forms of arthritis, the primary symptoms of infectious arthritis are swelling, pain, and stiffness in the affected joints.
+Like other forms of arthritis, the primary symptoms are swelling, pain, and stiffness in the affected joint.
 Other symptoms of infectious arthritis can include:

-- pain that is more significant than in non-infectious inflammatory arthritis
+- pain that is more severe than the pain of noninfectious inflammatory arthritis

 - a limited range of motion in the affected joint